-This recipe melts to such a fluid glass because of its high sodium and lithium content coupled with low insight-live.com/material/1245">silica levels.
+This recipe melts to such a fluid glass because of its high sodium and lithium content (coupled with low insight-live.com/material/1245">silica levels).
 Reactive glazes like this produce interesting visuals but these come at the obvious cost of being runny like this.
 But this problem can be managed with glaze technique, a catch glaze on the outside and a liner glaze (to prevent the formation of a lake on the inside bottom (which leads to glaze compression problems).
-A bigger problem is that recipes like this often calculate to an extremely high thermal expansion.
+A bigger problem is that drippy glazes like this often calculate to an extremely high thermal expansion.
 That means food surfaces will craze badly.
-Another issue that underscores the value of using a liner glaze: Low silica often contributes to leaching of the lithium and any heavy metals present in colorants.
+Another issue that underscores the value of using a liner glaze: Low silica often contributes to leaching of the lithium and any heavy metals present in the colorants.

 Pages that reference this post in the Digitalfire Reference Library:

-Glaze Compression, Melt Fluidity, Leaching, Fluid Melt Glazes, Runny Ceramic Glazes
+Glaze Compression, Leaching, Fluid Melt Glazes, Runny Ceramic Glazes

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.